-Whether a user can view or manage attachments depends on that user's rights to the plan file, as determined by Axiom Software security (and potentially elevated by process management or the legacy workflow feature).
+Whether a user can view or manage attachments depends on that user's rights to the plan file, as determined by Axiom Software security (and potentially elevated by a plan file process).

 - If a user has read-only rights to a plan file, then the user can view attachments for that plan file. - If a user has read/write rights to a plan file, then the user can add, edit, and delete attachments for that plan file.